pipe01/LICC/README.md

 LICC provides a static class which parses command text input.
 You have to implement a LICC frontend yourself, providing a method of input and output for the user.

 If you want to use LICC in your command-line project, check out [LICC the Console](./LICC.Console), an open-source LICC frontend for the system console. <!--If you want to implement a LICC frontend yourself, check out [The Wiki](todo make repo public so it can have a wiki) for how to do that.-->

+---

+LICC was created for the game [Logic World](https://logicworld.net/), where the console frontend in this repo is used in the standalone server application.
+We have also developed a LICC frontend for the Unity game engine called [Fancy Pants Console](https://www.youtube.com/watch?v=QDp5wE1Se6o) which will eventually be open sourced.